SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 carefully since it does not bear directly on our interests.
 But with the corrigenda above, we were able to reproduce Pham-Gia's main result, the piecewise PDF on pp. 2698-2699. [↩](#fn1a)

-<a id="fn2">2</a>: OK, the truth is that I was actually 23 years old and in my first year of physics grad school at MIT.
+<a id="fn2">2</a>: OK, the truth is that I was actually a mere 23 years old and in my first year of physics grad school at MIT.
 I got wrapped around the axle _pretty tight_, because the notation between a couple texts was subtly and _confusingly_ different.
 I thought I'd suddenly become stupid!
 It took _years_ to get past that, and now even 45 years later, it's _still_ a sensitive spot.
 But&hellip; time to face my fears. [↩](#fn2a)

 <a id="fn3">3</a>: J Saffer, ["Beta Quotient Distribution"](https://github.com/jsaffer/beta_quotient_distribution), _GitHub Repository_, last committed 2020-Jun-06, retrieved 2021-Sep-13. [↩](#fn3a)